Koast-g/AACD/src/README.md

 ---

 Overview:
-Augmentive and Alternative Communication Devices(Modeling a simple symbol based AAC device that has two levels of images)
+Modeling a simple symbol based AAC device that has two levels of images, using Associative Arrays

 ---